aryanmamania/React_Documentation/Readme.md

 ```
 Output will be if you run the ToggleButton component provided, the output will be a toggle button displayed on the webpage.
 Initially, the text will show "Toggle: OFF" and there will be a button labeled "Toggle".
 When you click the "Toggle" button, the text will change between "Toggle: ON" and "Toggle: OFF" each time you click it, indicating the state of the toggle.

-Hook Rules -
+**Hook Rules** -
 - Hooks can be only called inside React function components
 - Hooks can only be called at top level of components
 - Hooks cannot be conditional

 ### Custom Hooks
 Custom hooks are user-defined functions in React that utilize one or more built-in React hooks to encapsulate and reuse stateful logic.
 Custom hooks follow the naming convention of starting with "use" to enable them to leverage React's hook system.
 They allow developers to extract common logic from components and share it across multiple components.
 Custom hooks are not built-in; developers create them according to their specific needs.

 ### Basic difference betweeen State and Hooks
-State is a way to store information in react component that can change over time when components are updated while hooks are Hooks are special functions provided by React that enable you to use React features, like state, context, and more, in function components.
+State is a way to store information in react component that can change over time when components are updated while hooks are special functions provided by React that enable us to use React features, like state, context, and more in function components .
 Before hooks, these features were only available in class components

 ## React Router
-React Router is yet another important library for routing in react and enables navigation from one oage to another or from one component to another .
+React Router is yet another important library for routing in react and enables navigation from one page to another or from one component to another .
 React Router changes the browser URL and shows the page which is specified in givenn URL .
 Main advantage of using React router is that React Router helps in creating single-page applications with navigation and multiple views without the need for refreshing the page.This enables faster user experiences because the browser doesn't need to request an entirely new document or re-evaluate CSS and JavaScript assets for the next page.
 It also enables more dynamic user experiences with things like animation.

 ### Note
 There were many changes made when react router was shifted from react-router v5 to v6 .
 This documentation contains information for react router v6

 ### How to install React Router
 Run the below command in your terminal
 ```
-npm i -D react-router-dom
+npm i react-router-dom
 ```

 ### Main Components of React Router are :-